libssh2/libssh2/docs/libssh2_session_supported_algs.md

 # DESCRIPTION

-*session* - An instance of initialized LIBSSH2_SESSION (the function will use its pointer to the memory allocation function). *method_type* - Method type.
-See *libssh2_session_method_pref(3)*. *algs* - Address of a pointer that will point to an array of returned algorithms
+*session* - An instance of initialized LIBSSH2_SESSION (the function uses its pointer to the memory allocation function). *method_type* - Method type.
+See *libssh2_session_method_pref(3)*. *algs* - Address of a pointer that points to an array of returned algorithms

 Get a list of supported algorithms for the given *method_type*.
 The method_type parameter is equivalent to method_type in *libssh2_session_method_pref(3)*.
-If successful, the function will allocate the appropriate amount of memory.
+If successful, the function allocates the appropriate amount of memory.
 When not needed anymore, it must be deallocated by calling *libssh2_free(3)*.
 When this function is unsuccessful, this must not be done.

-In order to get a list of all supported compression algorithms, libssh2_session_flag(session, LIBSSH2_FLAG_COMPRESS, 1) must be called before calling this function, otherwise only "none" will be returned.
+In order to get a list of all supported compression algorithms, libssh2_session_flag(session, LIBSSH2_FLAG_COMPRESS, 1) must be called before calling this function, otherwise only "none" is returned.

-If successful, the function will allocate and fill the array with supported algorithms (the same names as defined in RFC 4253).
+If successful, the function allocates and fill the array with supported algorithms (the same names as defined in RFC 4253).
 The array is not NULL terminated.